ARM-software/abi-aa/aapcs32/aapcs32.rst

 incompatible with the base standard.
 Nevertheless, there still exist subsets of code that may be compatible across more than one variant.
-This section describes the theoretical levels of compatibility between the variants; however, whether a tool-chain must accept compatible objects compiled to different base standards, or correctly reject incompatible objects, is implementation defined.
+This section describes the theoretical levels of compatibility between the variants; however, whether a toolchain must accept compatible objects compiled to different base standards, or correctly reject incompatible objects, is implementation defined.